Treasures of Scotland

 Day 1 - Edinburgh - Lilinthgow - Pitlochry

-Our journey into the unspoilt scenery of rural Scotland will begin in one of Europe’s most beautiful cities: Edinburgh, where we’ll meet the group and board the mini-coach for the first time.
+Our journey into the unspoiled scenery of rural Scotland will begin in one of Europe’s most beautiful cities: Edinburgh, where we’ll meet the group and board the mini-coach for the first time.
 Our first stop?
 Linlithgow Palace, the magnificent countryside retreat where Mary, Queen of Scots was born.
 This afternoon, the royal theme will continue with a visit to the imposing Doune Castle, which featured in Monty Python and the Holy Grail and was used to depict Castle Leoch in Outlander.
 We’ll then roll through the spellbinding Sma’ Glen en route to today’s final destination: Perthshire, a region famous for its picturesque lochs and forests.
 Tonight we’ll come together for a welcome dinner – where we’ll get to know the group a bit better.

 Day 2 - Pitlochry - Perthshire - Pitlochry